World Hand Hygiene Day

 The following infographics are available for download for use in your local World Hand Hygiene Day activities:

-Latest national hand hygiene audit data
+National hand hygiene audit data

 Hand hygiene compliance is assessed against a national benchmark set by the Australian Health Ministers' Advisory Council; the current national benchmark is 80%.
 There are three national hand hygiene audits conducted each year.